anihakutin/anihakutin.github.io/_posts/2019-07-02-rails_project_drivenwork_com.markdown

 * You can view all Companies,  Ceo's, Problems and Technology Breakthroughs through the main menu
 * You can add a company or you can add a problem or a technology breakthrough to an existing company.

-That's all there is, I know the layout and design is crap, I through bootstrap in so It wouldn't look 90's but other then that shoot me a msg if you find yourself lost.
+That's all there is, I know the layout and design is crap, I threw bootstrap on so It wouldn't look 90's but other then that it needs work, shoot me a msg if you find yourself lost...

 Oh, and it took me 4 hours to [learn how to] deploy to AWS...